clairemerot/Tutorial_SV/04_SR/README.md

 Open the info file to more easily visualize our new stats.

 -> What do you think of allelic frequency?
+And missing data?

 If you have time you can try to implement new filters to better restrict your set of SVs.

 ### Re-genotyping
-Delly can also be used to re-genotype all the samples wiht the objective to obtain the most accurate genotype for all samples and for all SVs.
-For example, one can imagine that a given SV was only called in two samples with high-confidence (maybe because they are alternate homozygotes)...
-Now by regenotyping, we can ask what is the genotype in the other two samples for which it wasn't called (for exemple due to a lower coverage if it was heterozygote or less deeply sequenced).
+Delly can also be used to re-genotype all the samples wihht the objective to obtain the most accurate genotypes for all samples and for all SVs.

 The command is nearly identical, except that we give the vcf, with -v.